pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - feature Specify User Prompts;
 - feature Agent Override sections.

+Use chars ✅ and ❌ to mark passes and failures.

 You MUST verify:

 1. Every user story is valid under Phase 1 — User Story Decomposition.